 "Groundwater resources" in Texas refer to major and minor aquifers (Figure 3, Figure 4) and their recharge areas.
 Groundwater may be deep features that are typically hidden (unless we happen to be cavers in Central Texas) like the Edwards Aquifer and perched water features like playas in the Plains.
 All groundwater is sourced from rainfall and runoff, with varying storage times in its substrate - some are very porous or highly utilized so the water doesn't stay in the groundwater feature long.
 As of 2003, aquifers provided approximately 60 percent of the 16 million acre-feet of water used by humans in Texas.
-42 In some areas, groundwater resources are tangled with surface water resources (e.g. Edwards Aquifer withdrawal effects on spring outflow in the Comal and San Marcos Rivers and the subsequent consequences to sensitive, rare invertebrates, plants, and fishes in those systems).
+50 In some areas, groundwater resources issues are tangled with surface water resources51 (e.g.